Forthcoming events

 • Projections for primary debt activity in the year ahead

-• Is the price discovery narrative clear re: the spread premiums CEEMEA issuers have to pay to attract investor interest?
+• Is the price discovery narrative clear for CEEMEA issuers vis-à-vis investors?

 • What signals are international investors focusing on as they review the landscape?